+Polydrug use, or the use of more than one medication or illicit substance at a time, is fraught with risks and concerns.
 Depending on the substances used, the effects will vary, but when someone uses both an opiate drug, such as painkillers like OxyContin or heroin, and a benzodiazepine like Xanax, the result can be deadly.

-Use of benzodiazepines in combination with opiate drugs creates a synergistic effect in the body.
+The use of benzodiazepines in combination with opiate drugs creates a synergistic effect in the body.
 This means that rather than experiencing the effect of benzodiazepines plus the effect of the opiate drug, the user experiences a far more amplified effect of both substances in combination.
 In other words, one plus one does not equal two in this instance.